ken-soares/ken-soares/README.md

 ![php](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)
 ![mySQL](https://img.shields.io/badge/MySQL-00000F?style=for-the-badge&logo=mysql&logoColor=white)

+This semester goals:
+* helping in the ae-dev team
+* publishing a new game on itch
+* learning basics of computer vision
 <!---
 ken-soares/ken-soares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.